 What is Pollution Liability Insurance?

-Pollution Liability Insurance is often recommended as part of a contractor's business insurance, which is why it’s often referred to as Contractors Pollution Liability (CPL) or simply pollution liability.
-Pollution insurance protects individuals and businesses from liability (or alleged liability) due to pollution and/or exposure to hazardous waste materials.
+Pollution liability insurance is often recommended as part of a contractor's business insurance package, which is why it’s often referred to as Contractors Pollution Liability (CPL), environmental liability insurance, or simply pollution liability.
+Pollution liability insurance policies protect individuals and businesses from liability (or alleged liability) due to pollution and/or exposure to hazardous waste materials.
 It covers accusations of soil, groundwater, or property contamination as well as bodily injury, illness, and even death.
 Smoke and airborne contaminants are also included in the coverage.
-The policy is usually claims-made or occurrence-based.
+The policy is usually claims-made or made on a per-occurrence basis.

-The bad news is that pollution liability used to be covered under General Liability Insurance policies, which cover third-party injuries and property damage.
+The bad news is that pollution liability used to be covered under general liability insurance policies, which cover third-party injuries and property damage.
 However, in the 70s and 80s, claims from asbestos became more common.
-So insurance companies started excluding those claims from their general liability policies—because asbestos remediation was bankrupting them.
+So insurance companies started excluding those claims from their general liability policies—because asbestos clean-up costs were bankrupting them.

 Unfortunately, many contractors also went bankrupt as they were forced to replace or repair homes and buildings where asbestos was used.
 Pollution insurance was designed to complete the existing gap in general liability policies and provide coverage where it was needed the most.